 In 1900 described as a charming hotel situated in its own grounds, extending to the sea the new wing (erected in 1899) consisting of an additional 30 bedrooms (nearly all with a sea view) & spacious hall 60 feet by 30 feet, enables the management to give an increased advantage to visitors.
 Bus to all trains; golf links within 3 minutes walk.

-Used by army in WW2 and later converted into flats.
+Used by the army in WW2 and later converted into flats.